Beyond Hearing: Learning Task-Agnostic ExG Representations from Earphones via Physiology-Informed Tokenization: Experiments

 \textbf{Benchmark Datasets.} We evaluated \modelname{} on \humansense{} along with four widely used ExG benchmarks: DREAMER~\citep{dreamer} and SEED~\citep{seed} for emotion recognition, Sleep-EDF~\citep{sleep-edf} for sleep stage classification, and BCI Competition IV 2b~\citep{leeb2008bci} for motor imagery.
 Dataset details are provided in Appendix~\ref{app:benchmark_datasets}.

 \textbf{Implementation Details and Metrics.} Our implementation consists of two primary stages: (i)~pre-training on free-living data and (ii)~task-specific fine-tuning.
 We first pre-train \modelname{} on 50 hours of free-living data using a masked reconstruction objective, then fine-tune it on each downstream dataset using an 8:2 train-test split for each participant.
 For evaluation, we report the mean squared error (MSE) in angular (\degree) units for gaze tracking and macro-averaged F1-scores for all classification tasks.
 All tasks are repeated three times with different random seeds, and we report the corresponding standard deviation.
-Additional training details, resource specifications, and hyperparameter tuning are provided in Appendix~\ref{app:implementation} and Appendix~\ref{app:hyper}.
+For public benchmarks, data preprocessing follows the official EEGConformer implementation.
+Additional training and reproducing details, resource specifications, and hyperparameter tuning are provided in Appendix~\ref{app:implementation} and Appendix~\ref{app:hyper}.